DuncanMC/RoundedCornerPolygon/RoundedCornerPolygon/README.md

 It also has a public var `points`, of type `[PolygonPoint]`.
 When you install an array of `PolygonPoint` into it's points var, it attempts to build a polygon path (using the  `buildPolygonPathFrom(points:defaultCornerRadius:)` method described above) and install it into the view's layer's path.
 (The view's layer is a `CAShapeLayer` thanks to the definition of `layerClass` above.)

 The app's view controller builds a stack view containing an array of switches, one for each vertex in the polygon.
-It sets each switch to the value of `isRounded` for that vertex
+It sets each switch to the (random) value of `isRounded` for that vertex.
+If the user toggles any of the switches, the app rebuilds the points array and installs it into the `RoundedCornerPolygonView`, causing it to re-draw itself.